odyvarv/ting/etc/spec/SPECIFICATION.md

 below.

 In the recent conversations screen, the text "Ting" is displayed at the top.
+Next to it, on the right, is a cog icon.
+Clicking the cog icon displays a pop-up menu with two options, Settings and Log out, with similar semantics as the desktop top bar.

-Below it, a list of recent conversations appears.
+Below the mobile top bar, a list of recent conversations appears.
 While in the recent conversations screen on mobile, no active conversation is highlighted.
 Tapping a recent conversation changes it to the active conversation and switches to the mobile chat screen.

 ![Mobile recent conversations screen](http://i.imgur.com/YuXy3Ra.jpg) *Image: The mobile recent conversations screen*